 7. Message on a nappy

-A simple yet effective activity where friends and family can draw a picture or write a note on baby’s nappy.
+A simple yet effective activity where guests leave a picture or write a note on a baby’s nappy.
 Not only will it make future nappy changes an amusing affair, but it will make new mums feel less alone during those 3 am feeds and nappy changes (via Uliana Olson).

 8. Photo booth messages

-Create a photo booth area and ask everyone to write a message (via AB Paulson).
+Create a photo booth area and ask everyone to write a loving message (via AB Paulson).